wilsonrljr/sysidentpy/docs/book/9-Validation.md

 model.max_lag
 ```

 > Its important to mention that, in current version of SysIdentPy, the maximum lag considered is actually the maximum lag between `xlag` and `ylag` definition.
 This is important because you can pass `ylag = xlag = 10` and the final model, after the model structure selection, select terms where the maximum lag is 3.
 You have to pass 10 initial conditions, but internally the calculations are done using the correct regressors.
 This is necessary due the way the regressors are created after that the model is fitted.
-Therefore is recommend to use the `model.max_lag` to be sure.
+Therefore, is recommended to use the `model.max_lag` to be sure.

 ### 1-step ahead prediction

 The difference between 1 step-ahead prediction and infinity-steps ahead prediction is that the model take the previous real `y_test` test values in the loop instead of the predicted `yhat` values.
 And that is a huge and important difference.
-Lets do prediction using 1-step ahead method:
+Let's do prediction using 1-step ahead method:

 ```python
 y_initial = yhat(0) = 8